jonnor/ESC-CNN-microcontroller/report/report.md

 ## Noise monitoring with Wireless Sensor Networks

-`TODO: add an image of sensor network for noise in city` `TODO: add image of different sound classification architectures`
+`TODO: add an image of noise in city, maybe with sensors`

 Several cities have started to deploy networks of sound sensors in order to understand and reduce noise issues.
 These consist of many sensor nodes positioned in the area of interest,